csgcmai/lqp_face/ReadMe.txt

 ======================
 Although we have successfully tested this system on Ubuntu 12.04.03 however it should compile and run on most of the recent Linux distributions.
-To compile this code on Linux distributions successfully you will need to install ImageMagick development files and C++ boost libraries.
+To compile the code successfully  you will need to install ImageMagick development files and C++ boost libraries.
 Details of the complete process are given below.